Emulsion stabilization using polyelectrolytes: Deflocculation

 Depending on the situation, polyelectrolytes can function as either flocculants or deflocculants.
-In order to stabilize emulsion, deflocculant polyelectrolytes are required.
+To stabilize emulsion, deflocculant polyelectrolytes are required.

 When repulsive forces between particles overcome the intermolecular forces in solution and the loose flocculated aggregates separate, deflocculation occurs.
 As opposed to the loose and easily separated sediments formed in flocculation, sediments formed in deflocculation are tightly packed and difficult to redisperse.

 The repelling forces in a deflocculation increase the zeta potential, which in turn reduces the viscosity of the suspension.
-Because of this reduction in viscosity, deflocculants are sometimes referred to as “thinning agents”.
+Because of this reduction in viscosity, deflocculants are sometimes referred to as "thinning agents".
 These thinning agents are usually alkaline and raise the pH of the suspension, preventing flocculation.
 Deflocculants are used as thinning agents in molding plastics, making glassware, and creating clay ceramics.

-Petroleum Waste Treatment
+Petroleum waste treatment

 Polyelectrolytes can also act as flocculants, separating solids (flakes) and liquids in industrial processes such as solubilization and oil recovery and they usually have a large cationic charge density.

 Using organic materials to refine petroleum instead of iron or aluminum coagulated would greatly decrease that amount of inorganic waste produced.
 The waste consists of stable oil-in-water emulsions.
 The addition of various polyelectrolytes to petroleum waste can cause the oil to coagulate, which will make it easier to remove and dispose of, and does not significantly decrease the stability of the solution.

-Drug Delivery
+Drug delivery

 Polyelectrolyte stabilized emulsions are important in the field of nanomedicine.
-In order to function properly, any drug delivery system must be biocompatible and biodegradable.
+To function properly, any drug delivery system must be biocompatible and biodegradable.
 Polyelectrolytes such as dextran sulfate (DSS), protamine (PRM) or poly-L-arginine all fulfill these requirements and may be used as a capsule with an emulsion inside.

 Oil in water emulsions are currently used as safe solvents for vaccines.
 It is important that these emulsion are stable and remain so for long periods of time.
 Polyelectrolyte stabilized emulsions could be used to increase the shelf life of vaccines.
 Researchers have been able to develop polyelectrolyte emulsions with more than six month stability.

 In addition to being stable for extended periods of time, polyelectrolytes may be useful for vaccines because they can be biodegradable.
 For example, the ester bonds of the polyelectrolyte poly(HPMA-DMAE) can undergo hydrolysis in the human body and VERO cells envelope DSS and use poly-L-arginine to break them down.
 Once the polylelectroyte capsule has been degraded, the emulsion containing drug is released into the body.
 Researchers have been investigating this drug delivery method to target leukemia cells.